Mortal/vim-workshop/README.md

 Lesson four: Creating and editing multiple files
 ------------------------------------------------

+Goals for this lesson:

+* Learn about HTML scraping with Vim.
+* Learn about split windows to edit multiple files.
+* Learn about processing multiple files efficiently using macros and splits.
+* Learn about diffing files inside Vim.

 If you go to <https://TAAGEKAMMERET.dk/galleri/2018>, you will see a list of albums for the year 2018/19, named "BEST", "KBEST-perioden", "FU", "GF", and so on.